John Zebedee

 Introduction

-John son of Zebedee (Hebrew: Yochanan ben Zavdai—Greek: Iо̄annēs ton tou Zebedaiou) was born circa AD 6 (3766–3767 in the Hebrew calendar) in the Roman district of Gaulanitis.
-He was a fisherman from Bethsaida with his brother James alongside Simon Peter and Andrew.
-They probably all worked in the same fishing company, dealing with various Jewish and Gentile customers on the Sea of Galilee shores.
-John and James continued their ambitious ways when Jesus called all four men to rank among his twelve apostles.
-Jesus called them the "sons of thunder" (Greek: boanerges; G993, from Aramaic ben & regesh; H1123 & H7285) when they tried to gain a position in God's kingdom (Mark 3:17; 10:35-37).
-John and James were also known for their zeal, especially when calling for divine wrath to incinerate the Samaritan villages that rejected Jesus (Luke 9:54).
-Conversely, the Hebrew name Yochanan (H3076; "John") means "God has been gracious."
+John, son of Zebedee (Hebrew: Yochanan ben Zavdai / Greek: Iōannēs ho tou Zebedaiou), was born around AD 3 in the Roman client kingdom of Galilee.
+He worked as a fisherman in Bethsaida with his brother James, Peter, and Andrew, serving Jewish and Gentile customers along the Sea of Galilee.
+When Jesus called them to be apostles, John and James brought their ambitious spirit with them.
+Jesus called them the "sons of thunder" (Greek: boanerges, G993, from Aramaic ben and regesh, H1123 / H7285) because they once sought positions of honor in God's kingdom (Mark 3:17, 10:35–37).
+They were also known for their zeal, as seen in their desire for God to punish the Samaritan villages that rejected Jesus (Luke 9:54).
+Conversely, the Hebrew name Yochanan (H3076, "John") means "God has been gracious."

 Whom Jesus Loved

-Leonardo da Vinci (1452–1519) painted his famous work, the Last Supper, during the Italian Renaissance.
-Despite the fourteen centuries between Jesus and da Vinci, many consciously or subconsciously picture the Last Supper when reading John's gospel.
-This problem leads many readers to misunderstand this particular verse: "One of them, the disciple whom Jesus loved, was reclining next to him" (13:23).
-The Greek text is a little more intimate when it reads: Ēn anakeimenos heis ek tōn mathētōn autou en tō kolpō tou Iēsou hon ēgapa ho Iēsous.
-The New International Version (NIV) translates the noun kolpos (G2859)—which means "bosom," "lap," or "hollow"—as "next to him."
-In ancient times, when dining tables were low to the ground, each person would recline with their feet turned away.
-For John to rest in Jesus' bosom, he had to lay his head on his chest between the arms.
-However, for Jews, this was not a romantic gesture but of loyalty and good faith.
-Hence, they refer to the afterlife as "Abraham's bosom" (Luke 16:23).
-In context, this was John's acknowledgment that Jesus was succeeding Abraham as the way to God's kingdom.
-For the same reason, John was the most explicit New Testament writer when it comes to salvation: "Not that I accept human testimony; but I mention it that you may be saved" (John 5:34).
-Moreover, John did not go out of his way to lean on Jesus as if he was a European sitting on a chair.
-Instead, he was a Galilean resting in the everlasting arms of Israel's long-awaited Messiah.
+Leonardo da Vinci (1452–1519) painted his famous Last Supper during the Italian Renaissance.
+Despite the fourteen centuries separating Jesus and da Vinci, many people—consciously or subconsciously—picture this scene when reading John's gospel.
+This detail can cause readers to misunderstand John 13:23: "One of them, the disciple whom Jesus loved, was reclining next to him."
+The Greek text expresses a more intimate connection: Ēn anakeimenos heis ek tōn mathētōn autou en tō kolpō tou Iēsou hon ēgapa ho Iēsous.
+The New International Version translates kolpos (G2859)—which literally means bosom, lap, or hollow—as "next to him."
+In ancient times, dining tables were low, and people reclined with their feet turned outward.
+For John to rest in Jesus' bosom, he lay his head on Jesus' chest between his arms.
+Among Jews, this gesture signified loyalty and trust, not romance.
+Luke 16:23 describes the afterlife using the image of "Abraham's bosom."
+In this context, John shows that Jesus fulfills the role Abraham played as the way to God's kingdom.

 John the Evangelist

 The gospel of John was revealed and given to the churches by John while still in the body, just as Papias of Hieropolis, the close disciple of John, related in the exoterics, that is, in the last five books.
-Indeed, he wrote down the gospel while John was dictating carefully.
-But the heretic Marcion, after being condemned by him because he was teaching the opposite to him, was expelled by John.
+Indeed, he carefully wrote down the gospel as John dictated it.
+But the heretic Marcion, after being condemned by him because he was teaching the opposite of what he did, was expelled by John.
 But [Marcion] had brought writings or letters to [John] from the brothers who were in Pontus.

-Each of the four canonical gospels reveals that John was not just one of the twelve apostles but also one of Jesus' inner circle alongside Peter and Andrew.
-He witnessed Jesus' entire three-year ministry before he called eight other men to join the twelve.
-John was with Jesus when he agonized over his passion in Gethsemane, although he fell asleep, as did Peter and Andrew (Mark 14:37-41).
-Because John was the only apostle to stay with Jesus during the crucifixion, Jesus charged him to be a caring son to his mother, Mary (John 19:26-27).
-These experiences made John a pivotal witness to Jesus' life and teaching.
-In the Acts of the Apostles, John was often ministering with Peter to the Jews and Samaritans throughout the Near East (Acts 1:8; 8:1-14; 9:31; 15:3).
-Although Paul of Tarsus only mentioned John once, he acknowledged him as one of the three "pillars" of the early church centered in Jerusalem—the others being James and Peter (Gal.
-2:9).
-His ministry still influences our current faith in this tremendous evangelistic verse, "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life" (John 3:16).
+Each of the four canonical gospels shows that John was not only one of the twelve apostles but also part of Jesus' inner circle alongside Peter and Andrew.
+He witnessed Jesus' entire three-year ministry before Jesus called eight other men to join the twelve.
+John was with Jesus when he agonized over his passion in Gethsemane, though Peter and Andrew also fell asleep (Mark 14:37–41).
+Jesus entrusted John, the only apostle who stayed with him during the crucifixion, with the responsibility of caring for his mother, Mary (John 19:26–27).
+These experiences made him a pivotal witness to Jesus' life and teachings.

 Conclusion

-John most likely spent the last three decades (c.
-AD 70–100) of his life in the Roman province of Asia, specifically with the Ephesian church.
-He finished his gospel around 90 and the three eponymous letters sometime between 85–95.
-John wrote his final work, Revelation, about 95 during his time as a political prisoner on the island of Patmos, which ended sometime between 96 and 98 under the emperor Nerva (c.
-30–98).
-The evidence for John's authorship for each of these texts relates to the location and historical events of Ephesus and other cities of Roman Asia (modern-day Turkey).
-For example, all seven churches in Revelation were located on the same letter carrier route (Rev. 1:11).
-The patristic witness from Irenaeus of Lyon (c.
-130–201) confirms John's authorship of Revelation (Against Heresies, Bk.
-3, Ch.
-11), which was not questioned until the third century by Dionysius of Alexandria (c.
-200–265).
+John most likely spent his later years, from about AD 70 to 100, in the Roman province of Asia, primarily associated with the church in Ephesus.
+He completed his gospel around AD 90 and wrote the three letters bearing his name between AD 90 and 100.
+John composed his final work, Revelation, while a political prisoner on the island of Patmos, likely finishing it around AD 95–96 during the reign of the Roman emperor Domitian (r.
+AD 81–96).
+Scholars connect the Johannine writings to the communities and historical context of Ephesus and other cities in Roman Asia (modern-day Turkey).
+For example, all seven churches addressed in Revelation were on the same letter carrier route (Rev. 1:11; see "A Saga of Seven Churches").
+Early tradition strongly supports John's authorship of Revelation: Irenaeus of Lyon (c.
+AD 130–201) affirmed it explicitly (Against Heresies 3.11), and this view remained largely uncontested until the third century, when Dionysius of Alexandria (c.
+200–265) raised questions about it.

 Prayer